JHUAPL/SIMoN/README.md

 ## [Visualization](viz/README.md)

-SIMoN stores all of the data outputs from the models as documents in a Mongo database (the `simon_mongodb` container).

-You can retrieve a document and save it as a JSON file using the `export.sh` bash script in the `viz` directory.

-Once you've retrieved a document and saved it as a JSON file, plot the data on a choropleth map using the `plot.py` script in the `viz` directory.
-(Just make sure to pip install `requirements.txt` first.)
+Use the scripts in the `viz` directory to create a choropleth map visualization of the model data.
 ```
 cd viz/
-./export.sh <model_name> <year>
+./export.sh <model_name> <year> <doc_name>.json
 pip install -r requirements.txt
-python plot.py --data <your_mongo_doc>.json
+python plot.py --data <doc_name>.json
 ```
 A new HTML file will be created.
 Open this file in a web browser to display the Bokeh visualization.
 ![precipitation](viz/demo/2035_precipitation.png)

 ## [Architecture](broker/README.md)

 SIMoN is written in Python, and uses Docker to manage its models and their integration.
-In order to increase flexibility and scalability, each model runs in discrete iterations (called increment steps) within its own Docker container.
-An additional container hosts the system's centralized broker, which orchestrates model runs by receiving each model's data outputs via a ZeroMQ publish-subscribe messaging pattern, then redirecting the data to any models that request it.
-The models can then use this data as their inputs for the next incremental step in the system’s synchronized run.
+Each model runs in its own Docker container.
+An additional container hosts the system's centralized broker, which orchestrates model runs and shares data among models using a ZeroMQ publish-subscribe messaging pattern.

 The Docker containers used for the broker and the models are built from the [Ubuntu 18.04](https://hub.docker.com/_/ubuntu/) image, with the [Python 3.6](https://packages.ubuntu.com/bionic-updates/python3-dev) package layered on top.
 The container used for the database is built from a [MongoDB image](https://hub.docker.com/_/mongo/).